wp-plugins/photos-box/readme.txt

 = The plugin allows displaying galleries within the following views: =
 * Popup
 * Slideshow Popup
-* Auto Popup In Home Page ( Can set times auto popup )
+* Auto Popup In Home Page ( You can set times auto popup )

 = Example =